 Bringing bikes on a camping trip is a great idea.
-Bike riding is at the top of our list of things to do with kids at Farragut State Park.
-When we stay at a traditional camp ground with paved roads, our kids love biking around the camp sites and riding in loops.
+Riding bikes is at the top of our list of things to do with kids at Farragut State Park.
+When we stay at a traditional campground with paved roads, our kids love biking around the camping loops.
 Also, our family can go on a longer bike ride together along a bike path or a forest trail.
-Riding bikes is an easy way to fill an afternoon while camping.
-Conveniently, bikes are pretty easy to bring along on a camping trip if you have a truck or bike rack on your vehicle.
+Ultimately, riding bikes is an easy way to fill an afternoon while camping.
+Conveniently, bikes are pretty easy to bring on a camping trip, using a truck or vehicle bike rack.

 Hiding Painted Rocks

-Painting colorful designs on rocks and hiding them for others to find is a popular community activity in Coeur d’Alene, Idaho.
+Our kids love to paint colorful designs on rocks and hide them for others to find.
+This activity has become a popular community effort in Coeur d’Alene, Idaho.
 Similar to geocaching, you can find the work of local artists hiding among tree roots and along forest trails.
 Some local groups get very artsy with their rock designs and even label them with hashtags.
 If you find a painted rock out in nature, you can either keep it or hide it again for someone else to discover.

 Playgrounds & Swings

 Farragut State Park, like many local camping destinations, has a great playground with swings, play structures and a rock climbing wall.
 The playground offers many things to do with kids at Farragut State Park.
 You can play tag, compete to scale the rock wall and get up to four kids swinging at the same time.
 My kids especially love the swings, which are situated with a serene view of Lake Pend Oreille.
 At the end of our hike, we stopped by the swing set for a few minutes before heading back to our camp site.